• RMPrepUSB FAQs

 Note: Rather than use preset configurations, you can also distribute an image instead, using the 'USB->File' function (make sure the USB partition size is as small as possible - just big enough to hold the OS files to keep the image size small) and use the PALL option.

-- USB device does not appear in the drive list - To appear in the device list, the USB drive must appear as a \\physicaldrive device in Device Manager, must have a size of greater than 0 bytes and must be classed as a USB device.
+USB device does not appear in the drive list - To appear in the device list, the USB drive must appear as a \\physicaldrive device in Device Manager, must have a size of greater than 0 bytes and must be classed as a USB device.
+Drives larger than 128GB are not listed by default (use Ctrl-Z to show large drives).
 Note that password protected U3 devices will not appear in the menu unless you have enabled the USB storage device using the U3 Launcher software.

-To futher complicate the problem, the correct CSV format expected by Excel in non-US/UK countries is to use a semi-colon as a separator and a comma as a decimal point.
+To further complicate the problem, the correct CSV format expected by Excel in non-US/UK countries is to use a semi-colon as a separator and a comma as a decimal point.

 Version 2.1.503 and later of RMPartUSB, now writes two CSV files: